-How to flip the classroom Flipping is easy – and with a little thought and planning, teachers can use the flipped model to create engaging learning experiences for their students.
+How to flip the classroom | Flipped Institute Flipping is easy – and with a little thought and planning, teachers can use the flipped model to create engaging learning experiences for their students.
 This section covers the nuts and bolts of flipping – from creating videos, to introducing the flipped concept, to practical ideas for using class time differently.
 What are teachers saying?
-Transcripts - YouTube Help Transcripts are a simple way of creating captions.
-They only contain the text of what is said in the video and you don't need to enter any time codes.
-You can enter a transcript directly in your video or follow the steps below to create a transcript file.
-Transcripts work best with videos that are less than an hour long with good sound quality and clear speech.
+As an English teacher, I have several teaching concepts going at once, so flipping works well for me.
+I may have kids watch a lesson at home to learn about literary devices in a book we are reading in class.
+The flipped classroom is about making sure that the "voice" most often heard in the classroom is that of the student, not the teacher.